 The key governance questions every finance professional should be able to answer: Can I paste this data into a public AI tool?
 (Usually: not if it contains personally identifiable information, material non-public financial data, or data subject to contractual confidentiality.)
 Does my organisation have a policy on AI tool use?
 (If yes, follow it.
 If no, assume conservative defaults and advocate for a policy.)
 What should I do if I suspect an AI output contains an error that has already been used in a decision?
 (Report it, correct it, document it.)

 Our AI governance framework for finance provides the policy foundation that finance professionals should be working within.
-Understanding this framework - even if you did not write it - makes you a more responsible and effective AI user.
+Understanding this framework, even if you did not write it, makes you a more responsible and effective AI user.

 How to Build These Skills